BlackBrix/Arduino-Frequency-Counter-Library/README.md

-This library is "cloned" from here (including the this readme-file):
+This library is "cloned" from here (including this readme-file):
 http://interface.khm.de/index.php/lab/interfaces-advanced/arduino-frequency-counter-library/

 ---------